Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6850 should perform much faster than the GeForce 8800 GTX overall. (explain)
+Memory BandwidthTheoretically, the Radeon HD 6850 should be quite a bit faster than the GeForce 8800 GTX in general. (explain)

-Texel RateThe Radeon HD 6850 is a little bit (more or less 1%) more effective at AF than the GeForce 8800 GTX. (explain)
+Texel RateThe Radeon HD 6850 will be a bit (more or less 1%) better at anisotropic filtering than the GeForce 8800 GTX. (explain)

-Pixel RateThe Radeon HD 6850 will be a lot (about 80%) more effective at full screen anti-aliasing than the GeForce 8800 GTX, and able to handle higher screen resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 6850 is quite a bit (approximately 80%) faster with regards to anti-aliasing than the GeForce 8800 GTX, and should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison